Wolverine971/9takes/src/blog/enneagram/enneagram-instinctual-subtypes.md

 	import  PopCard  from "../../lib/components/atoms/PopCard.svelte";
 </script>

-<p class="firstLetter">Enneagram subtypes refer to the three different variations of each of the nine Enneagram types.
+<p class="firstLetter">Enneagram subtypes refer to the three different variations of each of the nine Enneagram types.</p>

 These subtypes are commonly known as instinctual variants and include self-preservation, social, and one-to-one.
-The Enneagram subtypes are based on our most basic human needs, such as survival, socialization, and intimacy.</p>
+The Enneagram subtypes are based on our most basic human needs, such as survival, socialization, and intimacy.

 ## Self-Preservation Enneagram Subtypes